MA students are required to write and defend a thesis in order to graduate.

 All policies for current students can be found in the Graduate Manual.
 Students should consult this manual for information and procedures on issues related to coursework, comprehensive exams, the dissertation, etc. Students will adhere to the version of the Graduate Manual active in the year in which they matriculate.
 In the case of any discrepancies between the Graduate Manual and The Graduate School’s policies, The Graduate School’s policies supersede those of SPIA.

-Graduate courses for Political Science, Spring 2019, can be viewed here.
+Graduate courses for Political Science, Fall 2019, can be viewed here.

-Graduate courses for International Affairs, Spring 2019, can be viewed here.
+Graduate courses for International Affairs, Fall 2019, can be viewed here.